divnix/digga/README.md

 # Introduction

 This project is under construction as a rewrite of my [legacy][old] NixOS configuration, using the experimental [flakes][rfc] mechanism.
+Its aim is to provide a generic template repository, to neatly separate concerns and allow one to get up and running with NixOS faster.
+Flakes are still an experimental feature, but once they finally get merged, even more will become possible, including nixops support.

 #### [Flake Talk][video]